-W Psychiatry is a psychiatric practice that provides high quality mental health care to a multicultural population in New York City.
-The practice offers diagnostic assessments and empirically validated treatments, consistent with a cross-cultural perspective.
+W Psychiatry provides quality mental health care to New York City's multicultural population.
+It offers diagnostic assessments and empirically validated treatments with a cross-cultural perspective.

 WHAT IS MENTAL HEALTH?